 - Budget – do you have a rough budget?

 - Type of Holiday – looking for a relaxing escape, or a more adventurous trip?

 If you’re planning your first cruise, a good starting point is to consider which destinations, and regions most appeal to you.
 This will also help narrow down the search, as you can identify which cruise lines visit the particular destinations that you’re interested in.
 Such as a party cruise in Riviera Maya is the best option as they offer great value for your vacation dollar because the fares include nearly everything you’ll need for a fantastic trip: food, accommodations, daytime, and evening entertainment.

 Don’t forget that if you do have specific destinations in mind, it’s important to research the high and low seasons – for example, if you’d like to visit the Med and you want plenty of sun, you may want to avoid late Autumn, Winter and early Spring months for regions that aren’t hot year-round.

-However, if you do choose to sail during a destination’s low season, you may get a better price, though consider that you may have to compromise on the weather, and, depending on the time of year, you could also find that local attractions, and restaurants are closed.
+However, if you do choose to sail during a destination’s low season, you may get a better price, though consider that you may have to compromise on the weather, and, depending on the time of year, you could also find that local attractions and restaurants are closed.

 Selecting The Ship To Suit You

 When it comes to picking a ship, travellers are spoilt for choice.
-From small to large, river to ocean, adventure to luxury – there are so many cruise lines and ships available, which can make choosing a cruise seem like an overwhelming task.
+From small to the large, river to ocean, adventure to luxury – there are so many cruise lines and ships available, which can make choosing a cruise seem like an overwhelming task.